surf-visualization/paraview-course/docs/further-information.md

 ![](./images/filter-search.png)

-By typing the first few letters of a filter name, `cont` in this case, you can quickly find and add a filter as a child of the currently selected filter in the pipeline browser.
-The greyed out filter names indicate the filter is not compatible with the currently selected filter's output data type.
+By typing the first few letters of a filter name, "cont" in this case, you can quickly find and add a filter as a child of the currently selected filter in the pipeline browser.
+The greyed out filter names indicate that that particular filter is not compatible with the currently selected filter's output data type.